-Maryland Behavioral Health Integration in Pediatric Primary Care (BHIPP) is launching a web-based learning collaborative called BHIPP TeleECHO™ Clinics.
+Maryland Behavioral Health Integration in Pediatric Primary Care (BHIPP) has launched a web-based learning collaborative called BHIPP ECHO Clinics.
 The program is built on the “hub and spokes” design known as the Extension for Community Healthcare Outcomes (ECHO) model.

-• A 15-20 minute didactic lecture on a specific behavioral health topic relevant to primary care– selected to reflect the updated core mental health competencies for pediatric practice put forth by the American Academy Pediatrics (see PDF flyer for a complete list of topics).
+• A 15-20 minute didactic lecture on a specific behavioral health topic relevant to primary care. (see PDF flyer for a complete list of topics).

 • Case-based learning in which participating providers present de-identified cases (submitted in advance) for discussion with peers and a multi-disciplinary team of behavioral health experts.

-• CME credit is offered at no cost to participating providers.
+• CME and CEU credit is offered at no cost to participating providers.
 Other healthcare professionals in primary care settings (e.g., nurses, social workers) can submit this credit to their respective boards.

 Project ECHO was launched in 2003 as a healthcare initiative before expanding into other domains.
 It grew out of one doctor’s vision.
 Sanjeev Arora, M.D., a liver disease specialist at the University of New Mexico Health Sciences Center in Albuquerque, was frustrated that he could serve only a fraction of the hepatitis C patients in the state.
 He wanted to serve as many patients with hepatitis C as possible, so he created a free, educational model and mentored community providers across New Mexico in how to treat the condition.